 AMBASSADOR OF THE TENACITY OF TOTTENHAM

-Franck, or Master Franck as most people know him, has been teaching young people to teach for 20+ years, in the same room in Tottenham.
+Franck, or Master Franck as most people know him, has been teaching young people to teach for more than 21 years, in the same room in Tottenham.
 He has taught them about themselves, about control and discipline.
 He is generous with his knowledge and shows them ‘another way’ – that you don’t have to respond to things in a physical way first – that there are other ways to respond to situations.

 He’s growing his expanding family, in the same way the new chieftains is growing a family, he has a huge family of students and former students who have been affected by his teachings.
 Spectacular.

 My name is Franck, Franck Mpinda and Martial arts have been part of my life since as long as I can remember.
 It’s my way of expressing myself when I am happy and also when I feel down.
 It doesn’t matter what I am doing, I just think of martial arts.
 Whether I am eating, driving, working or anything else martial arts is on my mind.
 I am very passionate about helping young people to become fit, healthy and to have discipline in their lives.

 In Congo, when I was young, I used to see people running around with kimonos and stuff.
 It was just by curiosity that I went to look at what they were doing and was just so excited by what I saw.
 It was amazing, and I wondered if I would be able to do the same.
 Slowly, slowly, I trained… That’s how it all started, I fell in love with it instantly and its been the same ever since then.

 I’ve been practicing martial arts for more than 45 years and I don’t see myself living without it.
 I want people to be involved with it.
 I want to share the importance of how martial arts can work in everyday life and have a positive effect on physical and mental well-being.